A well-organised and objective-focused assessment day can offer a whole host of benefits for graduate recruitment.

 Just as importantly, spending a full day with you will allow candidates to gain much more of an understanding of your company, the opportunity, and what they can expect from the role than they ever would have done in a standard one-on-one graduate interview.

-What’s more, if the day has been planned in advance, is well-executed, and includes a variety of activities and exercises, candidates will be likely to take home a positive view of your employer brand – regardless of whether or not they are successful.
+What’s more, if the assessment day activities have been planned in advance, is well-executed, and includes a variety of activities and exercises, candidates will be likely to take home a positive view of your employer brand – regardless of their assessment day success rate.

 Last year, Give a Grad a Go ran our own assessment day (which we decided to call an ‘Interview Workshop’), to promote teamwork and see how candidates worked together.